 GuruNanda Essential Oil Diffuser

-- BEST IN CLASS: This Gurunanda essential oil diffuser fills the space with a lovely aroma that can lift the mood and...
+- This GuruNanda essential oil diffuser fills the space with a lovely fragrance that can lift the mood and relieve stress...

 The GuruNanda is an ultrasonic diffuser with a cool mist humidifier.
 It also has seven color changing lights with bright, dim and off modes.
 This diffuser will mist continuously or intermittently and features auto shut-off.
 The water tank on this is a smaller 90ml capacity.